-- Take cooler showers, this helps lower your body temperature.
+- Take cooler showers, this can help lower your body temperature.
 Get your lymphatic system pumping by alternating cooler and cold water.

 - Put your compression garments in the freezer for 10 minutes before putting them on.
-This will make the garment cold and might even give you goosebumps.
+This should make the garment cold and might even give you goosebumps.